JessMBrown/JessMBrown/README.md

 <a name="Created_by"></a>
 ### Created by:
-Jessica Brown
+Jessica Brown.

-🩷Please feel free to follow me on linkedin I reguarly post about my cyber security journey and posts helping others transition into the tech industry 🩷
+Please feel free to follow me on linkedin I regularly post about my cyber security journey and posts helping others transition into the tech industry.

 https://www.linkedin.com/in/jb232020